 Liposomal Vitamin D3+K2 for strong bones and healthy heart

 (Check our current promotions before buying)

-Suggested dosage: 1 x 3 ml directly in mouth or glass of water or juice, unless otherwise advised by a healthcare professional.
+Suggested daily dosage: 1 x 2 ml directly in mouth or glass of water or juice, unless otherwise advised by a healthcare professional.
 Do not exceed recommended dosage.

-Ingredients: Vitamin K2 (as Menaquinone-7); Vitamin D3 (as Cholecalciferol); lecithin (Non-GMO SOY) - emulsifier; glycerol – humectant; ethanol (<1.5%); xylitol - sweetener; apricot flavour - flavouring; natural vitamin E (as d-alpha tocopherol) – antioxidant; potassium sorbate - preservative; purified water.
+Ingredients: Vitamin K2 (as Menaquinone-7); Vitamin D3 (as Cholecalciferol); lecithin (Non-GMO Sunflower Oil) - emulsifier; glycerol – humectant; ethanol (<1.5%); xylitol - sweetener; apricot flavour - flavouring; natural vitamin E (as d-alpha tocopherol) – antioxidant; potassium sorbate - preservative; purified water.

 Storage: Store cool and dry.
 When opened store in refrigerator and finish within 2 months.

 - Use of liposomal technology for better absorption and bio-availability

 - Available in vanilla flavour